 - Please wipe down your desk, light switch and chair with the wipes provided and place the used wipe in the bin provided.
 Do the same when you vacate the space.

 - You are encouraged to remain seated and not wander around, except to visit the toilet, during your visit.

 - Please do not touch any of the books on the shelves – if you need any assistance, please talk to a member of the Library staff.

 - Do not come to the library if you have any symptoms of COVID-19.

 - Please see the following links for information on safe working practices in the Upper Library, the Lower Library and the New Library and Multipurpose Room

-The Library and the archives remain closed to external researchers but enquiries can be sent to email@example.com or (for the Archive) firstname.lastname@example.org, and we will pleased to help where we can.
+There is some capacity to accomodate external researchers.
+Please direct enquiries to firstname.lastname@example.org or (for the Archive) email@example.com, and we will pleased to help where we can.

 You can choose to work in the 19th century Lower Library or be inspired by the stunning 17th century Upper Library, widely regarded as one of the most beautiful reading rooms in Oxford (and the wider world).
 In Spring 2017 the New Library, situated underneath the Provost’s Garden, was opened, providing a light-filled space befitting the 21st century.